-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 27, 2011, to Glenn F. Baity, Secretary, ACADIA Pharmaceuticals Inc., 3911 Sorrento Valley Boulevard, San Diego, California 92121.
-If you wish to submit a proposal that is not to be included in next year's proxy materials, your proposal generally must be submitted in writing to the same address no later than March 12, 2012 but no earlier than February 11, 2012.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 29, 2012, to Glenn F. Baity, Secretary, ACADIA Pharmaceuticals Inc., 3911 Sorrento Valley Boulevard, San Diego, California 92121.
+If you wish to submit a proposal that is not to be included in next year's proxy materials or nominate a director, your proposal generally must be submitted in writing to the same address no later than March 10, 2013 but no earlier than February 8, 2013.
 Please review our bylaws, which contain additional requirements regarding advance notice of stockholder proposals.